 In Satyendranath’s poems, words of different languages have been added in skillful rhythm.
 He has also done translation work in Bengali from different languages.
 He was well versed in a wide range of intellectual subjects, including Indian history, culture and mythology in the Middle Ages.

 Satyendranath passed the entrance examination from Central Collegiate School, Calcutta in 1899.
 He then passed his FA in 1901 from the Assemblies Institution (now Scottish Church College).
 He joined his father’s business before devoting himself to poetry.
 He was one of the poets of Bharati Patrika Group.

-In the early years Satyendranath was influenced by Michael Madhusudan Dutta, Akshay Kumar Baral and others.
-After being followed by Rabindra, he became independent.
+In his early life, he was influenced by Michael Madhusudan Dutt, Akshay Kumar Baral and others.
+Although he later became a follower of Rabindranath, then he became independent.

-Satyendranath has translated many poems in Arabic, Persian, Chinese, Japanese, English and French languages to diversity and prosperity in Bengali literature.
-He wrote poems about the neglected, untouchable and the common people of the society.
+In 1918, his famous work on rhyme, Chhand-Saraswati, was published in the Baishakh issue of Bharati.
+Satyendanath translated many poems into Arabic-Persian, Chinese, Japanese, English, and French and added variety and richness to Bengali literature.
+He also wrote poems about the neglected, untouchable, and common people of the society.